On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Abstract

 \section{Abstract}

-We analyze the existence or non-existence of Einstein metrics on 4-manifolds with non-trivial fundamental group and the relation with the differential structure considered.
-We conclude that for admissible pairs $(n,m)$ in a large region of the integer lattice, the manifold $n\bcp^2\#m \cpb$ admits infinitely many non-equivalent free actions of finite cyclic groups and there are no Einstein metrics which are group invariant.

-The main tools are Seiberg-Witten Theory, cyclic branched coverings of complex surfaces and symplectic surgeries.
+The existence or non-existence of Einstein metrics on 4-manifolds with non-trivial fundamental group and the relation with the underlying differential structure are analyzed.
+For most points $(n,m)$ in a large region of the integer lattice, the manifold $n\bcp^2\#m \cpb$ is shown to admit infinitely many inequivalent free actions of finite cyclic groups and there are no Einstein metrics which are invariant under any of these actions.
+The main tools are Seiberg-Witten theory, cyclic branched coverings of complex surfaces and symplectic surgeries.